scientific-python/action-check-changelogfile/README.md

+# This Action is archived

+`astropy` has switched to using `towncrier`, so this Action is no longer relevant.

 # GitHub Action to check if change log entry conforms to Astropy format

 Check if a change log entry is present.
 If present, whether it is in the